How to Use Email Campaigns to Collect Donations

 Your email subscribers want more than a request for money every week.
 They want compelling messages that resonate with them emotionally.
 Your job is to communicate the importance of your mission and drive them to action in a way that lets them connect with your cause.

 Establish a schedule of regular email campaigns.
 It’s important to connect with your subscribers regularly so they don’t forget about your brand.
 You should send one email each month at a minimum, but many nonprofits send weekly newsletters.
 Be careful not to send too often, or you might frustrate your subscribers.

 The stories nonprofits tell usually fall into three groups:

 - Stories about those who receive help.
-Showcase the people who benefit from your nonprofit’s work, especially if you can show improvement from their before state to their state after you intervened.
+Showcase the people who benefit from your nonprofit’s work, especially if you can show improvement.

 - Stories about donors and volunteers.
 Your donors want to be recognized for their contributions, too.
 Showcase the people who contribute their time, effort, and money.